China's Economy, Politics, and Demography

 China has been a spectacular economic success story.
 After the death of Mao in 1976, a more pragmatic group of Communist leaders seized power and began to change China.
 Their model was Singapore, whose population was mostly Chinese.
 Singapore’s economic growth model was that the dominant political party would direct economic growth.
 It invested in infrastructure, including condos for most of its population.
 It directed investment.
 It invited foreign companies to invest in the country.
 It became part of the global economy.

-China did much of the same but since it was much larger, it had to go further.
+China did much of the same but since it is much larger, it had to go further.
 It liberalized agriculture, going from huge communes to allowing individual farmers to rent land.
 That doubled food production.
-Then it concentrated on manufacturing, with favorable laws on taxation.
-Foreign companies were invited in but they had to partner with a Chinese company, which accelerated China’s absorption of foreign technology and management.
-After catching up with the technology of large, global corporations, China became a major exporter.
+Then it concentrated on manufacturing, with subsidies and favorable laws on taxation.
+Foreign companies were invited in but they had to partner with a Chinese company, which accelerated China’s absorption of foreign technology and management techniques.
+After combining low labor costs and modern infrastructure with the production and assembly technology of foreign corporations, China became a major industrial producer and exporter.
 But, unlike Japan at the same stage in the 1980s, China went further.
-The Chinese government’s strategic plan was to make Chinese companies the leading developer and producer of “cutting-edge” products.
-This included the world’s largest producer of solar panels, batteries, and electric vehicles (EVs).
-As a consequence, China will probably continue to be the world’s largest exporter.
+The Chinese government’s strategic plan was to make Chinese companies the leading developers, innovators and producers of “cutting-edge” products.
+This included becoming the world’s largest producer of solar panels, batteries, and electric vehicles (EVs).
+As a consequence, China is the world’s largest exporter.

 China’s Economy

-There is massive excess capacity in many industries, including EVs and solar panels.
+There is excess capacity in many industries, including EVs and solar panels.
 Also steel and cement because of less construction.
-Local finances are in deep trouble since revenue is tied to land sales to housing developers and contractors.
+China produces more steel than the rest of the world combined; the industry is currently in a recession because of less

 China’s economic development has been spectacular but growth is slowing down.
 The development strategy in the past was massive construction, both public and private, joint ventures with foreign companies, exports, and limiting domestic consumption.
-Internal construction, which includes housing, will probably be less important because of the huge amount of public infrastructure already in place.
-There will be little growth in housing construction because of low family formation due to a very low birth rate, and a large inventory of unsold apartments, possibly 5-10 housing units.
+Internal construction relying on housing will be less important because of the huge amount of housing already in place.
+There will be little growth in housing construction in the future because of low family formation due to a very low birth rate, and the large inventory of unsold apartments.
+(See the section below - China's Housing Crisis - for details.)

-China’s economy can continue to grow because of high levels of investment, overcapacity, and a large number of unemployed young people and college grads.
-The current strategy is to invest heavily in innovative new technologies such as advanced computer chips, EVs, batteries, and solar panels.
+China’s economy can continue to grow because of high levels of investment, overcapacity in new technology, and a large number of unemployed young people and college grads.
+The current strategy is to invest heavily in innovative new technologies such as advanced computer chips, AI, robotics, new drugs, EVs, batteries, and solar panels.
+China has the world's largest fleet of autonomous taxis.
 Investment in these industries will come mostly from domestic sources.

-China is rapidly catching up in areas of chip production.
-China has rapidly improved its chip technology; it can now produce all but the most advanced chips in the world.
+China is catching up in areas of chip production.
+The country has rapidly improved its chip technology; it can now produce all but the most advanced chips in the world.
 U.S. bans on selling advanced chips to China is less effective than it would have been in the past.
+There is a thriving black market in Nvidia's advanced chips.

-Besides these final products, China is developing and controlling their entire supply chain.
+Besides these final products, China is developing and controlling their entire supply chain, using its superb transportation and distribution infrastructure.
 China intends to dominate global markets and the supply chain of advanced foreign producers.
-As an example, when Volkswagen opened an electric car assembly plant last year in Hefei, China, it ordered just one robot imported from Germany.
-VW bought the other 1,074 robots from a factory in Shanghai.

 In retaliation to the threat of higher American tariffs, Chinese has banned the export of some “rare earth” minerals to the United States.

-Exports are rising but could face higher tariffs and quotas from trading partners, especially the United States.
+Exports are rising but are facing higher tariffs and quotas from trading partners, especially the United States.
+Export growth will probably come from countries in East Asia, South America and Mexico, and Africa.

 China’s Housing Crisis

 A large part of foreign investment in housing was from Southeast Asians speculating in apartment condos.
-There were always many empty apartments held for price appreciation.
+There are empty apartments held for price appreciation.
 Many Chinese families own two or more units as a form of savings; China has a small social safety net, especially for retired citizens.
+The latest estimate (November, 2024) is that the number empty apartments is around 49 million.

-About 5-10 million families put down payments of 50% on housing that has not been build or is unfinished.
+About 20 million families put down payments of up to 50% on housing that has not been built or is unfinished.
 Some of these units may never be built.
 And yes, it was a Ponzi scheme.
+Many Chinese developers have gone bankrupt.
 The Chinese government has some small programs in place to limit the damage, worried that the anger may be directed at the government.

 China’s Automobile Industry

-BYD, China’s largest EV producer, may export more EVs than Tesla this year.
-Huawei has become a major producer in only two years.
-Another startup, VinFast Pivot, says they will add a new car to their line that will be priced around $10,000.
+BYD, China’s largest EV producer, may produce more EVs than Tesla this year.
+Chinese EVs companies team up with Chinese large electronics corporations to install "wizzy" electronics and "infotainment" systems in their vehicles.
+Huawei, Chinese huge producer of smart phones and other electronics, has become a major EV producer in only two years.
 Chinese EVs producers are negotiating to set up assembly plants in Asia and South America.

 China dominates the global supply chain to produce EVs, from mining to mineral processing of rare earth mineral to the production of battery cells.